A new framework for constrained optimization via feedback control of Lagrange multipliers: Second method: FL-CMO

-In this section, we analyze the convergence of the feedback linearization method.
+In this section, we analyze the convergence of FL-CMO for possibly non-convex problems.

-First of all, we notice that closed-loop dynamics \eqref{controlled_sys_nl}-\eqref{pezzi}-\eqref{linear_control} designed through feedback linearization converges to the feasible set $\Omega$ by construction.
+First, we notice that the FL-CMO dynamics converges to the feasible set $\Omega$ by construction.
 To prove the pointwise convergence, let us introduce the second-order sufficient conditions.

 \begin{definition} \emph{(Second-order sufficient conditions)}.
 For problem \eqref{opt}, let $H_{xx}\Lag(x,\lambda)$ be the Hessian matrix of $\Lag(x,\lambda)$ with respect to $x$.
 We say that the second-order sufficient conditions hold at $(\xstar,\lstar)$ if for any $v\in\R^n$ such that $J_h(\xstar)v=0$. \end{definition} If the second-order sufficient conditions hold, $\xstar$ is a strict local minimum of \eqref{opt}.
-We prove the following result of local convergence. \begin{theorem} Let the second-order sufficient conditions hold at $(\xstar,\lstar)$.
-Then $\xstar$ is a locally asymptotically stable equilibrium point of the closed-loop system dynamics defined by equations \eqref{uncontrolled}, \eqref{decoupling_control} and \eqref{linear_control}. \end{theorem}
+We prove the following result of local convergence. \begin{theorem}[Local convergence of FL-CMO to local minima] Let the second-order sufficient conditions hold at $(\xstar,\lstar)$.
+Then the local minimum $\xstar$ is a locally asymptotically stable equilibrium point of the FL-CMO dynamics. \end{theorem}